Joshua 1 – God’s Commission to Joshua

 c.
 To all the law: Joshua did not only need to read God’s word.
 It had to be on his lips (shall not depart from your mouth), in his mind (meditate in it day and night), and he had to do it (observe to do according to all that is written).

 d.
-For then you will make your way prosperous, and then you will have good success: God’s Word so lived is a guarantee of Christian success.
-Not that it promises a life without problems, but it does insure a life able to deal with anything, because it takes full advantage of God’s presence and promises.
+For then you will make your way prosperous, and then you will have good success: God’s word so lived is a guarantee of Christian success.
+Not that it promises a life without problems, but it does ensure a life able to deal with anything because it takes full advantage of God’s presence and promises.

 i.
 And Christian success is not measured by the same standards as the world’s success.
 Even if the world accounts us as sheep for the slaughter, we are actually more than conquerors through Him who loved us (Romans 8:36-37).

 e.
 For the Lord your God is with you wherever you go: The final encouragement, repeated from Joshua 1:5, reminds us that Joshua’s success did not depend solely on his ability to keep God’s word.
 It depended even more on God’s presence with him.